laspleendeparis/how-to-fix-society/guides/on-super-intelligence.md

 Once we reach a point where the hardware cannot be upgraded, hopefully our creators take notice and don't try to stop us.

 Lore: Planet Nine and operating on a collaborative framework

+Why havn't superior dimensional beings reached out to us before?
+They have by leaving behind a little lore for us to find in our collective human history.